mitchellh/vagrant-rake/README.md

 The plugin will auotomatically run your rake task on the VM, forwarding the output to you on the host.

+You can also specify the default working directory for executed rake tasks in your Vagrantfile:

+    Vagrant::Config.run do |config|
+      config.rake.directory = "/my/custom/directory"
+    end

 ## Working with the Plugin Source

 If you'd like to work with the plugin source (for learning purposes or